bimalc/trace-hotswap-agent/README.md

 ## The project we would like to trace

-Let's say we have a project what we would like analyze which uses log4j to log info and calls multiple methods in different classes.
+The test-app has a simple java program what we would like analyze which uses log4j to log info and calls multiple methods in different classes.
 We want to change log level at runtime or instrument time spent in some methods or arguments passed to any method etc.

 The test app  can be executed as following:

 $java -cp test-app/target/TestApp-1.0-SNAPSHOT.jar net.test.App
 20/09/15 13:50:34 INFO test.App: Thread-0: New Thread calling test()21
 20/09/15 13:50:39 INFO test.App: Thread-1: New Thread calling test() and methodswithargs()..22